-- The need to upgrade "old" Municipal rental stock, especially the apartment blocks in mostly Paarl East.
-The cost to upgrade is astronomical and with budget constraints coupled with low rental income makes this difficult to realise; - Need to electrify informal areas, especially in the Mbekweni Area (the lack hereof has seen multiple service delivery protest during the year); - Vandalism of services in informal areas continue to be a major problem; - Continuous increase in application for evictions (especially from farms) to the courts.
-The challenge to the Municipality is to provide sites for emergency housing.
-To counter this, the Municipality has identified various pieces of land to be utilised as Temporary Relocation Areas (TRA's) during November 2014.
-These will, however, only be operational in the next financial year as certain process still need to be concluded and the necessary funding secured. - The proliferation of backyarders and informal settlement dwellers places an extra burden on services. - Issuing of title deeds timeously still also poses challenges to the Municipality.
+- The need to upgrade 'old' Municipal rental stock, especially the apartment blocks in primarily Paarl East.
+The cost to upgrade is astronomical and given budget constraints, coupled with low rental income, this is difficult to realise; - The need to electrify informal areas, especially in the Mbekweni Area (the lack thereof has seen multiple service delivery protests during the year); - Vandalism of services in informal areas continue to be a major problem; - Continuous increase in applications for eviction (especially from farms) to the courts.
+The challenge for the Municipality is to provide sites for emergency housing.
+To counter this, the Municipality identified various pieces of land to be utilised as temporary relocation areas (TRAs) during November 2014.
+These will, however, only be operational in the next financial year as certain processes still need to be concluded and the necessary funding secured. - The proliferation of backyarders and informal settlement dwellers places an extra burden on services. - The issuing of title deeds still poses challenges for the Municipality.

-Despite the challenges, the Municipality is confident in its ability to deliver quality houses and housing related services.
-Testimony to this has been an award bestowed on the Fairyland Project, which received an award as second runner up in its category (Upgrade of Informal Settlement Programme) in the Western Cape Province.
-The Local Housing Committee was also honoured with a merit award by the MEC for Human Settlements in the Province for the tenacity and dedication to make the project a success.
+Despite the challenges, the Municipality is confident in its ability to deliver quality houses and housing-related services.
+Testimony to this has been an award bestowed on the Fairyland Project, which received an award as second runner-up in its category (Upgrade of Informal Settlement Programme) in the Western Cape.
+The Local Housing Committee was also honoured with a merit award by the MEC for Human Settlements in the province for the tenacity and dedication in making the project a success.

 It is further envisaged that the introduction of the Municipal Project Management Unit in the Infrastructure Services Directorate over the next few years will enhance the ability of the Human Settlements Department to streamline service delivery in a more efficient, effective and integrated way.
-This is an important innovation and will lay the basis for improved service delivery to communities.
+This is an important innovation and will lay the foundation for improved service delivery to communities.

 Housing Demand Database

-Year Number of people on the Housing Demand Database % Housing waiting list increase/decrease
+Year % Housing waiting list increase/decrease

 2012/2013 37,890 2.4

 2013/2014 40,690 2.8

 2014/2015 41,475 1.9